-Since joining The Atlantic’s London bureau in 2017, I’ve reported on Brexit, European politics, and transatlantic affairs.
-I was previously an assistant editor and editorial fellow at the magazine in Washington, D.C.
+Since joining The Atlantic‘s London bureau in 2017, I’ve reported on British and European politics, transatlantic affairs, populism, and nationalism.
+I was previously an assistant editor and editorial fellow at The Atlantic in Washington, D.C.
 You can find my author page and latest clips here.

-I’m a committee member of the Foreign Press Association in London, for which I served as a committee member and Honorary Secretary from 2019-2021.
+I’m the sole American committee member of the Foreign Press Association in London, for which I served as a committee member and Honorary Secretary from 2019-2021.

 Prior to joining The Atlantic, I was a writer, columnist, and editor at the Daily Trojan, the student newspaper of record at the University of Southern California, where I studied international relations and French.
 During that time, my work also appeared in the Jewish Journal and +972Magazine.
 My piece for +972 was the fourth most-read post of 2014.